 The powers of the Minister under this Part may be exercised on his behalf by any person for the time being so authorised by the Minister, and where the exercise of those powers is expressed to depend on a discretion or state of mind of the Minister that reference shall be read as if it referred to a discretion or state of mind of the person authorised to exercise those powers.

-[Section 51 inserted by No. 22 of 1974 s.
+[Section 51 inserted: No. 22 of 1974 s.
 14.]

 52. Expenses